SERG-Delft/oopp/assignments/git/instructions.md

         (use "git add <file>..." to include in what will be committed) README.md

+The *status* shows you some information like the open changes or the branch that you are currently working on.
+If your current branch is `master` and not `main`, rename your branch with `git branch -m main`.
+We will cover more details on branching later.

-This means that Git sees the change, but does not consider it, as the file is not tracked.
+The *status* output shows you that Git sees the change in the `README.md`, but does not consider it, as the file is not tracked.
 Start tracking the file by adding it to the index, either by invoking `git add README.md` (to add this one file) or by adding *all* changes and untracked files by invoking `git add -A`.
 You can investigate the effect of this command by running `git status` again: